 Although they use a registration wall instead of a paywall, Skill Share sign-up is a good example.
 It provides multiple options to get started (including simply using their email address) and so speeds up the process by not only including Facebook/Google/Apple sign up but also integrating this into the landing page itself, taking out a step in the funnel.

 Actionable advice: Overall, there’s a lot of options for your hard paywall and conversion funnel as a whole.
 For each of the alterations discussed, we highly recommend A/B testing, analyzing and then optimizing not only now but constantly.
 What works now may not be as effective in a few months (unfortunately).
-Keep in mind the wider view of the user’s entire journey.
+And keep in mind the wider view of the user’s journey to subscription and beyond.
 For example, if you ask for registration before presenting the paywall, you could automatically fill out some of the form areas, as you’ve already collected this information, further simplifying the process.

 An overlooked area to remember here is post-subscription.
-Small actions such as sending the reader back to the article that they wanted to read, sending an email and billing confirmation can make a huge difference.
-As we expect you’ll know, it's a lot easier (and cheaper) to retain readers rather than acquire new ones, so this stage of conversion should definitely be up for optimization too.
+Small actions such as sending the reader back to the article that they wanted to read, sending an email and billing confirmation, etc. can make a huge difference.
+It's a lot easier (and cheaper) to retain readers rather than acquire new ones, so this stage of conversion should definitely be up for optimization too.
 A KPI to track here is the post-subscription reading rates.

 Once more, always remember that there is no one-size-fits-all paywall.
 The Financial Times may have seen huge success thanks to their strategy, but the main reason why it’s worked so well is because they have adapted it to their business, content and audience (and continue to do so).
 This is why testing is so important.

 Still not sure how to get started in optimizing your paywall?
 Or just interested in getting some more personalized advice?
-Book a meeting with the team!
+Book a meeting with our Audience Conversion Experts!